NabilRaiyan/Blind-Auction-Project/README.md

-# Python-small-Projects
+# Blind Auction Project
-This repository is for projects which I wrote using the python programming language.
+This is a blind auction project.
+Where bidders can bid and the highest bidder will win the bidding.